-We have asked the teachers on the subject of using art (What did you ask them?).
+We have asked the teachers on the subject of using art.
 According to the poll, only 31 percent of the teachers use art in their teaching process regularly.
 That is regrettable, because teachers do not realize that art is a powerful teaching tool.

 Vygotsky, for example, tackled the problem of traditional linear and artistic non-linear forms of thought, giving equal weight to both of them.
 He thought that instrumental and artistic thinking should be considered equally important forms of intelligence that use different kinds of semiotic mediation to actualize meaning.
 By activating mediational activity, symbol systems may stimulate covert responses such as internal schematic connections, rehearsal, and comparison, extracting and processing information in coordinate ways resulting in a synthesized process [1, 101].

-artefactartifact, the methodology of using it and the teacher’s attitude.
+Nevertheless, above-mentioned pros of a work of art depend on several factors such as principle of choosing an artefact, methodology of using it and teacher’s attitude.
 Firstly, let’s dwell upon the principles of selecting.
 While choosing a work of art the teacher should follow the principles below: